The Drey Land Experience

 A concern for nature has been central to a Burroughs education from the beginning.
 Our founders named the school for the American naturalist and essayist who was a key player in the evolution of the U.S conservation movement.
 But it is an alumnus's provision that has catalyzed an extensive program in ecology and outdoor education.
 In 1969, Leo Drey ’34 offered to lease 40 acres of Ozark woodland in the Pioneer Forest to the school for an annual fee of $1.
 Burroughs students and faculty maintain the property, which borders Sinking Creek, a clear, gravel-bottomed stream that is a tributary of the Current River.

-Throughout the years, the Burroughs community has built and maintained most of the facilities, including cabins, a pavilion, bathhouses and a main lodge (or dining hall).
+Throughout the years, the Burroughs community has built and maintained most of the facilities, including cabins, a pavilion and a main lodge.
 Faculty and students have also cleared miles of trail and have been acknowledged by the National Park Service.

 Drey Land remains a rustic retreat that serves a dual function as community builder and natural resource.